SR2000/Getting-and-Cleaning-Data/README.md

 ###Modifying the columns names in the full table
 * Acc,Gyro,Freq and std in the column names were expanded to Accelerometer,Gyroscope,Frequency &
 StandardDeviation, respectively
-* Upper case in the column names were not changed to lower case since the long names with the same lower case would be rather confusing
+* Upper case in the column names were not changed to lower case since the long names with only lower case would be rather confusing
 * The parentheses symbol and "-" were removed from the full table column names using grepl()

 ###Adding the subject & activity columns to the full table